bedevsecops/nayiumang/replit.md

 This is a full-stack web application for नवी उमंग (Nayi Umang), a Marathi-language non-profit organization serving Maharashtra-based communities.
 The NGO focuses on non-financial support including guidance, resources, emotional support, and community help for underprivileged people.
 The platform serves as a registration system for volunteers and provides comprehensive information about the organization's mission and impact.

-The application features a modern React frontend with complete Marathi localization, Node.js/Express backend, utilizing PostgreSQL for data persistence and Twilio for SMS notifications in Marathi.
-It's built with warm, compassionate design and proper Marathi font support for enhanced user experience.
+The application features a modern React frontend with complete Marathi localization, authentic background imagery, comprehensive service showcases, and enhanced user experience.
+Built with Node.js/Express backend, PostgreSQL for data persistence and Twilio for SMS notifications in Marathi.
+Designed with warm, compassionate interface using proper Marathi typography (Noto Sans Devanagari) and authentic Maharashtra-focused content.

 ## User Preferences